liammoat/ckad-workshop/labs/02-pods-deployments-and-services.md

     > This is another great example where you can use ```--dry-run -o yaml``` to generate the required yaml.

-2. Create a Deployment using mydeploy.yaml.
+1. Create a Deployment using mydeploy.yaml.

     ```bash
     kubectl apply -f mydeploy.yaml
     ```

-3. View the Deployment 'mydeploy', the associated Replica Set and Pods.
+1. View the Deployment 'mydeploy', the associated ReplicaSet and Pods.

     ```bash
-    kubectl get deploy,rs,po
+    kubectl get deployment,rs,pod
     ```

-4. Modify the image used by 'mydeploy' to use image ```nginx:1.16.0``` and observe the update as it's applied.
+1. Modify the image used by 'mydeploy' to use image ```nginx:1.16.0``` and observe the update as it's applied.

     ```bash
-    # edit image in mydeploy.yaml
-    code mydeploy.yaml

-    # apply the updated file
-    kubectl apply -f .\mydeploy.yaml

-    # observe how rollowing update gets applied
-    kubectl get rs -w
-    ```

-    **or**

-    ```bash
     # set the deployment image
     kubectl set image deployment mydeploy mydeploy=nginx:1.16.0

-    # observe how rollowing update gets applied
+    # observe how the update gets applied
     kubectl get rs -w
     ```

-5. View the rollout history for 'mydeploy' and roll back to the previous revision.
+1. View the rollout history for 'mydeploy' and roll back to the previous revision.

     ```bash
     # view previous rollout revisions and configurations.